The Baseball Thesaurus, 3rd Edition

 A native of Greenbelt, Maryland, and a product of Ithaca College, Jesse Goldberg-Strassler handles the radio broadcasts and media relations for the Lansing Lugnuts and writes about baseball for BallparkDigest.com.
 Each year, he conducts a throwback broadcast, using sound effects to re-create a game in the tradition of baseball’s broadcasting pioneers.
 He’s also the author of The Football Thesaurus.

-You can order the book from August Publications, complete with free shipping.
+You can order the book from August Publications.
 Add it to your cart, check out and it's yours.
 Now.